numfocus/gsoc/2016/proposals/chris-medrela.md

 I split this proposal into as small milestones as possible.
 Every milestone ends up with new version of Amy being pushed to production and introduced to all its users.
 This minimizes the chances of failure and let us adapt or change almost everything after every milestone -- even if it means changing the scope of this project.
 The milestones are:

-1. **Milestone 0: Migrating from SQLite to PostgreSQL**
+- **Milestone 0: Migrating from SQLite to PostgreSQL**

     I'm discussing in [#716](https://github.com/swcarpentry/amy/issues/716) with Piotr Banaszkiewicz if it's really necessary, but if it is, it must be done at the beginning, as an additional "zero" milestone.

-1. **Milestone 1: Managing Checkout Process**
+- **Milestone 1: Managing Final Demonstration Sessions** and welcoming to the community

-    That is everything after an Instructor Training -- that is Homework, Discussion Session, Checkout Session and welcoming to the community.
+- **Milestone 2: Managing Rest of Checkout Process** -- that is everything after an Instructor Training (that is Homework and Discussion Session).

-1. **Milestone 2: Managing Recruiting Candidates** and rest of the workflow.
+- **Milestone 3: Managing Recruiting Candidates** and rest of the workflow.

     That is managing everything before and during an Instructor Training -- Recruiting Candidates, Matching them to Instructor Trainings and running those trainings.